Akuda/fedkit/README.md

 ## Install

-Install Node 0.10 or 0.12, then run 'npm install'
+Install Node 0.10 or 0.12, then run 'npm install'.

 ## How to use

-* 'grunt' - Build website, watch for changes & start server
+* 'grunt' - Build website, watch for changes & start server,
-* 'grunt prd' - Build minified website
+* 'grunt prd' - Build minified website,
-* 'grunt reset' - Delete website and all generated files
+* 'grunt reset' - Delete website and all generated files.

 ## BrowserSync